timacpp/fuzzy-numbers/README.md

 ## What in a world are fuzzy numbers?

 [Fuzzy number](https://en.wikipedia.org/wiki/Fuzzy_number) is a generalization of a real one.
-The core concept lies behind assignment of **weights** to numbers.
-Nonetheless, fuzzy numbers are still capable of basic arithmetic and relational order.
+The core concept lies behind the assignment of **weights** to a number.
+Nonetheless, basic arithmetics is still applicable to this numbers.

 ## Introducing: triangular fuzzy numbers
 One of the simplest representatives of the fuzzy numbers are called [triangular](https://www.researchgate.net/publication/318946539_Theory_of_Triangular_Fuzzy_Number).